johandry/VeDeV/README.md

 The creation of the packer templates, scripts and http templates are based on several github projects.
 This is a project I used to learn packer and I thanks to all those developers that publish their work.

 In the same way, every body is free to use what I did to improve it or learn from it.

+If you find an error, please, open a [Github Issue](https://github.com/johandry/vedev/issues).